buckets/main-site/docs/content/getting-started/2-method.md

 order: 2
 ---

-## Steps

-I've been using this Bucket method to budget my money since I was 15 years old.
+I've been using this Bucket budgeting method since I was 15 years old.
 Turns out, it's a variation of what's called "Envelope Budgeting."
 I didn't invent this method.
 I don't even consider it an invented thing.
 It just seems like a logical thing to do with money.
 You could do this with physical envelopes or the Buckets app.

+## Steps

 In essence, you do this every month: